0marwalied/car-info-scraper/README.md

 ## Description

 The **Car Information Scraper** is a Next.js application designed to scrape detailed features and specifications of cars from Edmunds.com based on user input (year, make, and model).
 The application uses Puppeteer for web scraping and provides a responsive, user-friendly interface built with Tailwind CSS.
-Additionally, it supports dark mode for enhanced usability.

 This project demonstrates how to integrate modern web technologies with server-side scraping to deliver dynamic and interactive experiences.